The Infosys Prize

 The award intends to celebrate success in research and stand as a marker of excellence in these fields.
 A jury, comprising eminent leaders in each of these fields, evaluates the achievements of the nominees against the standards of international research, placing the winners on par with the finest researchers in the world.

 The Infosys Prize in Mathematics was first given in 2008.
-Following the establishment of the Infosys Science Foundation, the Infosys Prize was given in 4 other categories.
-The ISF announced a sixth category – the Infosys Prize in Humanities – in January 2012.
+Following the establishment of the Infosys Science Foundation, the Infosys Prize is given in 6 categories.

 Elevating Scientific Research